sul-dlss/infrastructure-team/sdr/concepts_and_interactions.md

 (ask JLitt or Naomi)

 * was-registrar-app
 * was_robot_suite
 _robots to carry out special processing required for WAS seed and crawl objects_
 * SWAP
 * wasapi-downloader
 * ...

 ## Solr indexing of SDR
-_How we currently index SDR content for searching; the index is mostly used by Argo._
+_How we currently index SDR content for searching; the index is used by Argo and dor-services-app.
+Fedora does not have robust search/query built in.
+We are occasionally bitten by this non-transactional separation between metadata persistence and indexing, e.g. the occasional failure to prevent re-use of a sourceID when registering items._

 (ask JCoyne)